lupyuen/lupyuen.github.io/src/plic2.md

 TODO: Why is up_irqinitialize not setting Interrupt Priority properly?
 Signed arithmetic?
 Or delay?

-# Strangeness in Ox64 PLIC
+# Appendix: Strangeness in Ox64 PLIC

 TODO